Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Key Takeaways

-- The recommendations for repair or maintenance work required are also given.
+- Repair or maintenance work are also offered.

-What can I get from the report of a CCTV Drain Inspection Report?
+What should I get from a CCTV Drain Inspection Report?

 Introduction